menu

 Grand Rapids is a relatively large city located in the state of Michigan.
 With a population of 196,908 people and 63 associated neighborhoods, Grand Rapids is the second largest community in Michigan.
-Grand Rapids has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Grand Rapids was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Grand Rapids has more people living here who work in computers and math than 95% of the places in the US.